 New research highlights how COVID-19 has changed physical therapy for MS patients; experts say bolstering the blood-CNS barrier could lead to new MS treatments, & a new study says the rate of disease reactivation after treatment cessation differs among MS patients.

-These noteworthy MS news highlights and more are included in our recently published ECTRIMS Bulletins – a 30-day snapshot of global news & publications on MS research, treatment and care.
+These noteworthy MS news highlights and more are included in our recently published ECTRIMS Research Updates – a 30-day snapshot of global news & publications on MS research, treatment and care.

-ECTRIMS Bulletins can be sent to you every month, delivered straight to your inbox, via our free subscription service.
+ECTRIMS Research Updates can be sent to you every month, delivered straight to your inbox, via our free subscription service.
 Simply select all “topics” that are of interest to you, and when one of those appears in our news & publication cycle you’ll be sure to hear from us.

 Select MS News